vadasziattila/vadasziattila/README.md

 # Hello, I'm Attila! 👋

 I'm Attila, a junior full stack web developer with a passion for creating engaging web applications.
 With a primary focus on utilizing Next.js and Tailwind CSS, I specialize in building modern, responsive, and performant websites.
 In addition to my front-end expertise, I also have experience in back-end development.
-I'm proficient in using Symfony, a popular PHP framework, for building robust server-side applications.
+I'm proficient in using Laravel, a popular PHP framework, for building robust server-side applications.
 I work with databases like MySQL to ensure efficient data storage and retrieval.

 ## 🌟 About Me